 Most of the impact is actually sport / recreational fishing in the marine areas.

 Do you get the idea?
 Death by many tiny cuts from the marine fisheries.
-One of the major changes to the saltwater season setting late in the game was reducing thousands of fish from the area specific quotas just to save a few wild Snoqualmie fall chinook (and Stillaguamish chinook, and Nooksack springs and …)
+One of the major changes to the saltwater season setting late in the game was reducing thousands of fish from the area-specific quotas just to save a few wild Snoqualmie fall chinook (and Stillaguamish chinook, and Nooksack springs and …)

-The reality is 8.3% doesn’t go very far for Southern US fisheries, and despite what some people think, the tribe and the nets are not to blame here.
+The reality is that 8.3% doesn’t go very far for Southern US fisheries, and despite what some people think, the tribe and the nets are not to blame here.
 They are taking a very small number of these fish compared to the total harvested outside of tribal fisheries.

 Okay, so 2023 will suck, but what about 2024 and beyond?